 Nathan J. Bayreuther began his career as a professional organist at age thirteen at the First Congregational Church in New London, Connecticut.
-Hired as the full-time Director of Music five years later in 1999, he quickly established himself as an organ recitalist performing at various venues across the state.
+Hired as the full-time Director of Music five years later in 1999, he quickly established himself as an organ recitalist performing across the state.
 In 2005, he was hired as Director of Music Ministry at the First Congregational Church of Madison.
-He has a Bachelor of Arts Degree in Organ Performance, magna cum laude from Central Connecticut State University having studied with Ezequiel Menéndez; he has also studied organ with Godfrey Tomanek and Judith Mack.
+He has a Bachelor of Arts Degree in Music, Organ Performance, magna cum laude from Central Connecticut State University having studied with Ezequiel Menéndez; he has also studied organ with Godfrey Tomanek and Judith Mack.

 Labeled “a rare jewel whose performances are both awe-filled and stirring” (Arts on the Edge, Wolfeboro, NH), Nathan has received numerous accolades, awards and scholarships, including the Roberta Bitgood Organ Scholarship (two-time winner) and the Cynthia Wheeler Carr Scholarship.
 He was awarded the Colleague Certification from the American Guild of Organists (AGO) in 2004 and has served on the Executive Boards of the New London and New Haven County Chapters of the AGO.
 He has also served as an organ scholarship adjudicator.